-Our careful budgeting and community support allow the opportunity to maintain low tuition costs and to offer financial aid scholarships to qualified students in need.
+Our careful budgeting and community support allow the opportunity to offer financial aid scholarships to qualified students in need.
 Our impact in education as a model, 21st-century global school, has expanded beyond the town of New Bern, North Carolina, into the state, country, and around the globe.
 Epiphany is an example of an effective, diverse, and accountable school that constantly searches for ways to become even better at educating students in a world where borders are becoming increasingly irrelevant.
 Further, our impact as a school is amplified by the values of responsibility, service, respect, and integrity in an educational setting where all are encouraged to Love God and Your Neighbor as Yourself.